ACCT-200 Financial Accounting

 ACCT-430 Managerial Accounting Policy

 Extended study of traditional managerial accounting concepts involving cost systems, budgeting, performance and variance analysis, behavior accounting, break-even and capital budgeting models, and direct cash flow statements.
-Introduction to emerging cost management topics, including the theory of constraints, activity-based costing/management, target costing, backflushing, learning curves, stochastic models and extension of capital budgeting models.
+Introduction to more recently developed cost management topics, including the theory of constraints, activity-based costing/management, target costing, backflushing, learning curves, stochastic models and extension of capital budgeting models.
 Prerequisites: ACCT-330 and junior standing.

 ACCT-496 Topics in Accounting